tanujdave/aws/README.md

-Notify - Priority Messaging
+Printi - AWS
 ==========================

-Notify is messaging service for Omega2. which responsible for sending message to Alpha or AWS sns based on priority.
+Printi Aws is common aws service for Printi platform.

-## Installing Notify as Bundle
+## Installing AWS as Bundle

 The recommended way to install ApiClient is through [Composer](http://getcomposer.org).